 Making a complaint about

 hardship services.
-You should contact your provider to discuss your
+Contact your provider to discuss your complaint,

 or if you are having difficulty making repayments.

 counsellor can also help if you're struggling

 Using buy now pay later when you shop can be a

 convenient way to pay for things, but you need to be careful not to